Policies, Procedures and Resources

 A thesis is typically longer than a project and is a well-organized, thoroughly documented scholarly paper, detailing research purpose, methods, results, analysis and conclusions.
 Research for a thesis maybe more extensive than research for a project in terms of the amount required, but this varies with the individual and the discipline.
 While a thesis must be defended orally in a public forum, a project need not be so defended unless the department requires such a defense.
 Whereas a master's project only needs approval at the department level, a master's thesis must receive final approval from the Graduate School and will be kept in perpetuity in the university's thesis/dissertation database within the library.

-At the graduate level, there are two types of courses: repeatable and not repeatable.
-Repeatable courses are informal offerings, not repeatable courses are formal didactic offerings.
+• At the graduate level, there are two types of courses: repeatable and non-repeatable.
+Repeatable courses are informal offerings, non-repeatable courses are formal didactic offerings.

 Repeatable Courses

-and directed readings courses.
-Any limits to the number of times this type of course may be repeated is determined by the curricular requirements of each graduate program.
-Refer to the Departments/Programs section of this catalog for more information about program requirements.
+At the graduate level, informal courses (e.g., registration in dissertation, research, thesis, project or portfolio guidance; independent study; directed readings, etc.) and Special Topics courses are repeatable.
+Any limits to the number of times these types of courses may be repeated is determined by the curricular requirements of each graduate program.
+Refer to the Graduate Catalog for more information about specific curricular requirements.

-On occasion a graduate student needs to retake a graduate course that is not repeatable (see definition above) due to attaining an insufficient grade.
-When a graduate student retakes a course that is not repeatable, only the highest grade earned in the course and its associated credits, will be counted toward the student's degree and calculated in the grade point average associated with the student's graduate degree program (i.e., the degree GPA).
-However, all grades earned for all courses attempted (including repeated courses) are calculated in the student's overall cumulative graduate GPA and are reflected on the student's graduate transcript.
+On occasion a graduate student needs to repeat a graduate course that is not normally "repeatable" (see definition above) due to attaining an insufficient grade.
+When a "non-repeatable" course is repeated, only the highest grade earned in the course and its associated credits, will be counted toward the student's degree and used to calculate the grade point average associated with their program requirements.
+When a non-repeatable course is repeated, the Quality Points and credits of the lower-graded course (usually the first attempt), will be excluded from the student's credits attempted, credits completed, and the UB cumulative graduate grade-point-average (GPA).
+Courses assigned an academic integrity/dishonesty grade will not be excluded if repeated.

 It is the policy of the university that all research involving human subjects must be reviewed and approved by a University Human Subjects Review Board (HSRB) prior to initiation of the research.
 A student’s dean or director of graduate studies can direct the student to the appropriate board.